canonical/rockcraft/docs/tutorial/django.rst

     :end-before: [docs:ls-bare-rock-end]
     :dedent: 2

-You'll verify that the new Django rock is now approximately **15% smaller** in size!
+We'll verify that the new Django rock is now approximately **15% smaller** in size!
 And that's just because of the simple change of ``base``.

 And the functionality is still the same.
 As before, we can confirm this by